Sultanate of Nejd

 The Sultanate of Nejd (سلطنة نجد, Salṭanat Najd) was the third iteration of the Third Saudi State, from 1921 to 1926.
 It was a monarchy led by the House of Saud, and a legal predecessor of modern-day Saudi Arabia.
-This version of the Third Saudi State was created when Abdul Aziz ibn Saud, Emir of Riyadh, declared himself sultan over Nejd and its dependencies.
-In December 1925, the Kingdom of Hejaz surrendered to the forces of Abdul Aziz ibn Saud, who was thereafter proclaimed king of Hejaz in January 1926 and merged his dominions into the Kingdom of Hejaz and Nejd.
+This version of the Third Saudi State was created when Abdulaziz ibn Saud, Emir of Riyadh, declared himself sultan over Nejd and its dependencies.
+On the 2nd of December 1922, the Nejd signed an agreement with Kuwait defining their border with each other.
+The border would be a straight line along the 29th parallel.
+In December 1925, the Kingdom of Hejaz surrendered to the forces of ibn Saud, who was thereafter proclaimed king of the Hejaz in January 1926 and merged his dominions into the Kingdom of Hejaz and Nejd.